Automaticity of non-positively curved $k$-fold triangle groups: Preliminaries

 Cone types play an important role in the theory of automatic structures.
 At a group element $g$, the cone type encodes the geodesics from the identity that pass through $g$.
 Here we give a definition and the main connection to automaticity.
 For more details see \cite{Calegari11} or \cite{Cannon84}.

-\begin{defn} For a group $G$ with a generating set $S$, we define the \textit{cone type} of an element $g\in G$ as: \end{defn} \begin{thm}[Cannon \cite{Cannon84}] In a finitely generated group $G$ with finitely many cone types, the language of all geodesics is regular.
+\begin{defn} For a group $G$ with a generating set $S$, we define the \textit{cone type} of an element $g\in G$ as: The cone in the sense above is always centered at $e$.
+We can also looked at the non-centered notion, which we will just call the \textit{cone} of $g$:

+\end{defn} \begin{rmk} One can easily see that $g \cone{g}=\overline{\cone{g}}.$ \end{rmk} \begin{thm}[Cannon \cite{Cannon84}] In a finitely generated group $G$ with finitely many cone types, the language of all geodesics is regular.
 Furthermore, if $S$ is a finite, symmetric generating set for $G$ with a fixed total order $\leq$, then the language of lexicographically first (with respect to the order $\leq$) geodesics is also regular.

 \end{thm}